telerik/ajax-docs/controls/grid/how-to/Selecting/prevent-auto-deselecting-of-items.md

 ---
 title: Prevent Auto-Deselecting of Items
-page_title: Prevent Auto-Deselecting of Items | RadGrid for ASP.NET AJAX Documentation
+page_title: Prevent Auto-Deselecting of Items - RadGrid
-description: Prevent Auto-Deselecting of Items
+description: Check our Web Forms article about Prevent Auto-Deselecting of Items.
 slug: controls/grid/how-to/selecting/Selecting/prevent-auto-deselecting-of-items
 tags: how to
 published: True